microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 #### Add constraint

-This button allows you to add a constraint component directly from the object manipulator inspector.
-All constraints in your project should be visible here.
+This button allows a constraint component to be added directly from the object manipulator inspector.
+All constraints in a project should be visible here.
 See [transform constraints](#transform-constraints) for more info.

 #### Go to component

 All constraints found on the object wil be listed here with a *Go to component* button.
-This button will cause the inspector to scroll to the constraint component you selected so that you can configure it.
+This button will cause the inspector to scroll to the selected constraint component so that it can be configured.

 ### Physics

 #### Release behavior

 Specify which physical properties a manipulated object should keep upon release.
 Requires a rigidbody component to be on that object.
-Because this property is a flag, you can select any number of options.
+Because this property is a flag, both options can be selected.

 * *Keep Velocity*: When the object is released, if this option is selected it will keep its linear velocity.
 * *Keep Angular Velocity*: When the object is released, if this option is selected it will keep its angular velocity.